Skip to main content

 How to check your AI Overview readiness

-Use Foglift's free GEO scan to check your site's readiness for AI search engines including Google AI Overviews.
+Use Foglift's free Technical Audit to check your site's readiness for AI search engines including Google AI Overviews.
 The audit checks:

-Your AI Readiness score reflects how well optimized you are across all AI search engines — not just Google AI Overviews but also ChatGPT, Perplexity, and Claude.
+Your AI Readiness score reflects how well optimized you are across all AI search engines, including Google AI Overviews, ChatGPT, Perplexity, and Claude.

 AI Overviews vs other AI search engines